 After graduating from Austin Peay State University in 1952, Mr. Batson then received his law degree from Vanderbilt University School of Law in 1954.
 After receiving his law degree, Mr. Batson served in the United States Army with the 11th Airborne Division and 101st Airborne Division before entering private practice with the firm.
 He is licensed and admitted to practice in all of the Courts in Tennessee and also in the United States District Court for the Middle District of Tennessee and the United States Sixth Circuit Court of Appeals.
 Mr. Batson is a member of the Tennessee Bar Association, Montgomery County (Tennessee) Bar Association, and a former member of the International Defense Counsel.

 Mr. Batson is a member of the Madison Street United Methodist Church, having served on the Staff Parish Relation Committee.
-He is married and has three children, eight grandchildren and four great-grandchildren.
+He is married and has three children, eight grandchildren and six great-grandchildren.